What type of Fellowship Opportunities will be available in Joplin?

 Can students participating in the Advanced Medical School Application Program with Missouri Southern State University elect to attend the Kansas City location over Joplin?

-Will there be a Big Sibling program or other mentorship opportunities?
+Is there a Big Sibling program or other mentorship opportunities?

 How will exams work?